smilz0/Left4Bots/README.md

 You are done.

-The good of this is that you aren't creating conflicting addons, the final user will be able to switch between normal L4B2 and your version simply by enabling/disabling your addon in the addon list and (potentially) you won't need to update your addon every time i update mine.
+The good of this is that you aren't creating conflicting addons, the end user will be able to switch between normal L4B2 and your version simply by enabling/disabling your addon in the addon list and (potentially) you won't need to update your addon every time i update mine.